medusajs/medusa/docs/content/modules/multiwarehouse/stock-location-module.md

 This relation is used across the Medusa backend and within checkout and order workflows:

-- When checking the availability of an inventory item during checkout, the Medusa backend retrieves the locations that are associated with the cart’s sales channel using the `SalesChannelLocation`, then passes it along to the inventory module to perform the quantity check.
+- When checking the availability of an inventory item during checkout, the Medusa backend retrieves the location IDs that are associated with the cart’s sales channel using the `SalesChannelLocation`, then passes it along to the inventory module to perform the quantity check.
-- When an order is placed, the Medusa backend retrieves the locations that are associated with the cart’s sales channel, and passes it to the inventory module that reserves the ordered quantity of the inventory item from that location.
+- When an order is placed, the Medusa backend retrieves the location IDs that are associated with the cart’s sales channel using the `SalesChannelLocation` entity, and passes it to the inventory module that reserves the ordered quantity of the inventory item from that location.
 The admin can later change the stock location if necessary.
 - When an item in an order is fulfilled, the admin chooses a stock location to fulfill the item from.
 Similarly, when an item in an order is returned, the admin can choose a stock location to return the item to.
-The Medusa backend then passes the location from the stock module to the inventory module to perform inventory management functionalities.
+The Medusa backend then passes the ID of the location from the stock module to the inventory module to perform inventory management functionalities.